jacobat/workshop/setup.md

 git clone git@github.com:eventide-tutorial/workshop.git
 ```

-Or, if you prefer to retrieve the repository over SSH:
+Or, if you prefer to retrieve the repository over HTTPS rather than SSH:

 ```
 git clone https://github.com/eventide-tutorial/workshop.git